35+ orders placed in your location

 - Post-vaccination

-The IgG test is for both males and females of all ages.
-The IgG test results are affected by alcohol, use of certain medications for seizures and arthritis, vaccination in the past 6 months, a booster dose of vaccine, radiation, and chemotherapy.
+The IgG Test is for both males and females of all ages.
+Its results are affected by alcohol, use of certain medications for seizures and arthritis, vaccination in the past 6 months, a booster dose of vaccine, radiation, and chemotherapy.
 Consult your doctor and tell them about all the ongoing medications and treatments.

 Ranges